 ^{37.} Give the distinction between odd-pinnate and equally pinnate.
-What leaf is interruptedly pinnate?
+What leaf is interruptedly pinnato?

 38. Every one knows that the number of leaflets in the Clover is three; also in the Bean, and in this figure (62) of the Desmodium leaf.
-Such leaves are called ternate.
-But here the pupil will notice another important distinction.
-In this Desmodium leaf, the odd leaflet is stalked, and is said to be pinnately ternate; in Clover, the
+Such leaves are called ternate. here the pupil will notice another important distinction. this Desmodium leaf, the odd leaflet is stalked, and is said to be pinnately ternate; in Clover, the odd leaflet is nearly sessile, like the